linhang-h/linhang-h.github.io/menu3.md

 +++

 # Gallery
 I was a fine art student for a time and am now a [hobbyist artist](https://www.instagram.com/xeno___art/).
-I believe in the intrinsic beauty of mathematical reasoning and see a deep connection between artistic creativity and mathematical intuition.
+I believe in the intrinsic beauty of mathematical reasoning and see a deep link between artistic creativity and mathematical intuition.

 ## Simulations